 We want Windsor Great Park to be an environment that all of our visitors can enjoy.
 Dogs must be kept under control at all times and in some areas, which are signposted, must be kept on leads.

 Please note that there are times when we have to close areas to dog walking access.
 Please view our Visitor Updates page for the latest information.

 If you are planning a visit to the Park with your dog, please read the following points carefully:

-Well behaved dogs, on leads, are welcome on the Dog Friendly Terrace of The Savill Building Gift shop and on the terrace, excluding the restaurant.
+Well behaved dogs, on leads, are welcome on the Dog Friendly Terrace of The Savill Building

 Water bowls are available on request on the terrace, and water is also available outside Virginia Water Pavilion